About Cost Estimates

 Your actual costs may vary from the COA budget estimate, according to your individual lifestyle and circumstances.
 For example, your rent may be greater or less than the monthly standard used in the COA budget for undergraduates living independently.

 If you apply for financial aid, your award eligibility will be based on the COA standard allowances, not on your individual preferences and spending habits.
-The One Stop Money Management web pages are an excellent source of knowledge, ideas, and tips to keep your expenses in line with your financial resources.
+The UMD LLAS (Live Like a Student) web pages are an excellent source of knowledge, ideas, and tips to keep your expenses in line with your financial resources.